-Across the Commonwealth, 264 Kentuckians aged 65 and older died as a result of a fall-related injury3 in 2020.
-Moreover, there were 39,077 fall-related visits to Kentucky emergency departments4 and 8,576 fall-related inpatient hospitalizations in acute care facilities5 among Kentucky residents 65 years and older in that same time period.
+Across the Commonwealth, 340 Kentuckians aged 65 and older died as a result of a fall-related injury in 2021; this was a 28.8% increase from the previous year.
+Moreover, there were 44,659 fall-related visits to Kentucky emergency departments and 8,694 fall-related inpatient hospitalizations in acute care facilities among Kentucky residents 65 years and older in that same time period (a 14.3% and 1.4% increase from the previous year, respectively).